-All six-strings banjos are elegant, beautiful instruments, but if you want one that’s as much a display it as a functional banjo, look at brands like Luna or similar, who create their models to be like works of art.
+All six-strings banjos are elegant, beautiful instruments, but if you want one that’s as much a display piece as it is a functional banjo, look at brands like Luna or similar, who create their models to be like works of art.

 Getting a well-known name brand will help you decide which banjo is right for you.

-Just like everything else you buy, your best bet is to buy from a brand that you know and trust.
+Just like everything else you buy, your best bet is to buy from a brand that is known and trusted by other players.

 Both new and used banjos make great instruments.
 Getting a used one – particularly from a careful owner – will usually mean a lot of the initial setup often need with banjos (especially cheaper models, or those purchased from overseas) will already be done for you.

 However, with a new one, you can be more confident you are getting a pristine instrument, without the wear and tear a used one may have.
 You may also get extra accessories – such as a gig bag – with the purchase of a new one.

 Overall, the sound between a new or used banjo should not vary much, unless there is a significant fault with the instrument.

 Looking for extra accessories that come with your banjo is a great way to get the most value out of your money.

 Take a deep look at what comes in the box and what doesn’t.
 Sometimes there is nothing included, but other banjos come with extra strings, a case/gig bag, picks, tuners, straps, etc.